 Resident African Scholars include those who have completed a PhD and are currently based in an academic institution in sub-Saharan Africa.
 Preference will be given to African Scholars based in Kenya, Nigeria, South Africa, Ghana, the Ivory Coast, and Senegal.

 Resident African Scholars are eligible to apply for Proposal Development Grants (up to US$10,000) and Pilot Grants (up to US$75,000).
 Full RCT funding eligibility (up to US$400,000) is extended to African Scholars who have successfully completed a pilot funded by J-PAL.
 For additional funding details, please see our RFP web page.

 Mentors will advise the Scholar throughout the project.
 Mentors can include any J-PAL affiliate or an invited researcher.
-African Scholars may either identify an eligible mentor before submitting a proposal or will be linked through the Initiative after their proposal has been selected by the JOI board.
+African Scholars whose proposals are successful will be matched to a mentor after the funding has been awarded.

 African Scholars are required to submit an agreement signed by themselves and their mentor prior to the disbursement of funds.
 This agreement provides a framework for how the Scholar and mentor will work together throughout the project.
-Scholars who are matched to a new mentor will be expected to have a phone call with the mentor before completing this agreement.
+Scholars who are matched to a new mentor will be expected to have a meeting with the mentor before completing this agreement.

 The publication track record of the African Scholar will be considered during the grant-making process, as well as the amount of time the Scholar has committed to the project.